Last Updated on August 11, 2023 @ 8:30 am

 Fighting with your ex over bank accounts and assets is tough enough, but what do you do when it comes to the kids?
-If both parents want full custody of the children and there seems to be no middle ground, you are forced to show the courts why you are the better parent.
+If both parents want primary custody of the children and there seems to be no middle ground, you are forced to show the courts why you are the better parent.
 Does this mean you need to point out the weaknesses of your ex spouse?
 Not necessarily, as an approach such as that can be just as damaging in that the judge may perceive you in a negative light.
 The ideal strategy is one that shows the court you have the best interests of the child in mind, even if it does not mean you have full and sole custody of the children.

 The Burden of Proof